 This beautiful installation, inspired by both reef and rainforest, is the second of a planned four structures to be installed as part of deCaires Taylor’s Museum of Underwater Art.

-The first, Ocean Siren, is located in shallow water on The Strand in Townsville and was modelled on a local Wulgurukaba Traditional Owner, Takoda Johnson.
+The first, Ocean Siren, is located in shallow water on The Strand in Townsville and was modeled on a local Wulgurukaba Traditional Owner, Takoda Johnson.
 The Siren illuminates at night glowing different colours indicating live water temperature data from Davies Reef weather station on the Great Barrier Reef, sharing a crystal-clear message (and warning) of the ocean’s increasing temperature and the implications that has on the Reef.

 The Coral Greenhouse is deCaires Taylor’s first-ever underwater architectural structure, and it was the sculptor’s wish that the installation would offer opportunities for scientists, marine students and tourists to engage in action-based learning and to conduct research on coral reef restoration.